AnderCruz/TimeSeries-Detecting-Anomalies-MakingPredictions/README.md

 ## Project Workflow

 1. **Data Loading**
-   The dataset is loaded and explored to understand its structure and characteristics.
+   The dataset is imported and its structure explored.

 2. **Data Cleaning**
-   Missing values are handled, and relevant transformations are applied.
+   Missing values are handled, and features are formatted appropriately.

 3. **Exploratory Data Analysis (EDA)**
-   Visualizations and statistics are used to identify patterns, correlations, and insights.
+   Visualizations and statistics are used to explore trends and relationships.

 4. **Feature Engineering**
-   Features are selected and/or transformed to improve model performance.
+   Relevant variables are created or transformed to enhance model performance.

 5. **Model Building**
-   Different regression algorithms are trained and evaluated, including:
+   Several regression algorithms were tested to estimate the number of customers, including:

    * Linear Regression
    * Decision Tree Regressor